Nivia Sports: Volleyball

+Handball

+Nivia Sports is a manufacturer of handballs.

+The Delhi Panzers, a team in the Premier Handball League (PHL), have established a partnership with Nivia Sports, designating Nivia as their official kit supplier.
+Nivia Sports will provide the Delhi Panzers with their playing kits and equipment.

+Nivia Sports, in partnership with the Women's Handball League (WHL), has announced the initiation of the 'Future Handball Champions Program,' set to commence in January 2025.
+This initiative aims to identify and nurture young female handball talent across India, providing a structured pathway for emerging athletes.

 Cricket

 Nivia Sports also manufactures cricket balls, and cricketing apparels.

 Athletic shoes

 During the 1980s, Nivia Sports started manufacturing sports footwear in India.
 Through the years, the company added footwear for use in other games such as cricket, football, basketball, volleyball, badminton, tennis, kabaddi, wrestling, and track & field.
 They also produced shoelaces and gel insoles.